tonysakich/augur/README.rst

 6. Finally, go back to the ``Start Menu`` type ``cmd`` and press ``Enter``, then type ``pip install flask flask-socketio``.

-You can run Augur-UI by going into the ``ui`` directory and double-clicking on ``app.py``.
+Run augur by going into the ``ui`` directory and double-clicking on ``app.py``.

 Usage
 ~~~~~

-Once Augur is installed, navigate to ``http://localhost:9000`` in your web browser, and you should see the Augur interface.
+Once augur is installed, navigate to ``http://localhost:9000`` in your web browser, and you should see the augur interface.
 To fire up your local node, click the red "Node stopped" button, then "Start node".
-After your node starts, you will see the main Augur interface.
+After your node starts, you will see the main interface.